YuliaZamriy/USAPL/README.md

 This file contains the code to initalize and create Lifter object that extracts historic data for a specific lifter.

+### writetoCSV.py

+code to created instances of objects and write them out to csv files.

 ## Analyzing competitions

 This part is done in R Markdown language